Learn why leading HR professionals trust ekincare! Read more

-An integrated approach is important.
+An integrated approach is essential.
 When we can create and keep balance in our internal environment, we bring peace and joy to our external environment.
 In this competitive and fast-moving life, the key is to not rush with our food, thoughts, and life.
 One of the leading causes of hypertension is stress and an imbalanced lifestyle.
 Faulty habits like being overweight because of lack of movement, and dealing with elevated levels of stress because of the inability to manage and regulate emotions are all going to reflect on your physical and mental health.

 Small and consistent efforts every day is all it takes to take charge of your life and start baby steps towards being content and happier with your own self.

 Anupama Vishwakarma is an Applied Psychologist, a counsellor and an enthusiastic learner.
 She follows a client-centred approach.
-Her major clients are from the corporate sector and she currently works at Silver Oak Health.
+Her major clients are from the corporate sector, and she currently works at Silver Oak Health.
 She strongly believes that open conversations and psycho-education are the keys to building a better world.
 She has conducted various webinars and panel discussions in the past 7 years.